 I started at the bottom with

 Then, I started at the top and worked my way back down with a bright orange color using the same method.
 You can see how nicely it blended in the center; that’s because I kept the paper wet while I was working with it.

 After I had dried my panel with my heat tool, I glued on my die cuts and my heat embossed sentiment.
-To keep the vellum circle on my card without the adhesive showing, I put a glue dot under the sequin :)
+To keep the vellum circle on my card without the adhesive showing, I put a dot with some clear gel tacky glue under the sequin :)